 When we arrived in Ohrid, we got on boats and we were taken to the shore under the Church St John of Kaneo.
 Of course, there is a path leading to the church, but it was so much better to go with the boat.
 Especially for us girls with the high heels.

 The Church of St John of Kaneo is situated on a cliff overlooking Lake Ohrid.
 We arrived at Kaneo Beach and from there we climbed the stairs to the church.
 The view was impressive.
 What else do you need when you have the blue lake, the sun, the green trees and the small church.
-A perfect place for wedding photos.
+A perfect place for wedding photos!
 It is believed that the church is built somewhere in the 13th century.
 The architect is unknown, but they might have been influenced by Armenian churches of that time.
 The Church of St John of Kaneo is small.
 I think we were around 40 people inside along with the priest and the photographers.
 If you want an intimate wedding then this is your wedding venue.

 After the ceremony, we took a couple of photographs in front of the church and then we walked to Ohrid.
 It was like going back in time, walking on the stone streets among the old Renaissance houses.
 On the way, my boyfriend and I stopped at the yard of another church called St Sophia.
 I love old, historic buildings so I liked that one as well.
 Of course, the Church of St John of Kaneo was more beautiful.

-Take a look at the picture below and tell me that it isn’t the perfect place to tie the knot?
+Take a look at the picture below and tell me that Ohrid, Macedonia isn't the most beautiful place to get married at?

 P.S.
 Don't Read This